youyifong/tsp/README.md

 #### Output
 - _intensity.txt: contains three intensity (total intensity, average normalized intensity, and total normalized intensity) and the x-y coordinates for each mask of marker 1

+## Add distance from cell center to a boundary line

+> python -m tsp adddist2line --line_roi file.roi  --imagefile

+- --imagefile is used to get image dimension